pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 }
 {% endhighlight %}

-The only not so trivial part of this class is the `hashCode()`.
+The only part of this class worth explanation is the `hashCode()` method.
 Why such hash function?
-It was a completely arbitrary choice.
 We need something that depends on both numbers in some not-completely-trivial way.
-Multiplying by some prime numbers seems good enough.
+Multiplying by some prime numbers and adding seems good enough.
 We'll come back to this issue later.

-We'll keep a field in a `HashSet`:
+We'll use `HashSet` as a field:

 {% highlight Java %}
 public static final int HASH_SIZE = 8192;
 private HashSet<Point> field = new HashSet<Point> (HASH_SIZE);
 {% endhighlight %}

-Specifying the initial size (8192) avoids spending time growing the table.
+Specifying an initial size (8192) avoids spending time growing the table.
 This isn't very important, it just simplifies performance comparisons.

 We'll also maintain another structure, `counts`: